rileywheadon/poll-app/ROADMAP.md

 ### Styling and Cross-Device Support

-- [ ] Switch to the Nord colour palette
+- [x] Switch to the Nord colour palette
-- [ ] Add light/dark mode toggle
+- [x] Add light/dark mode toggle
 - [ ] Encode logo in SVG/HTML
 - [ ] Ensure pages are responsive to changes in window size
-- [ ] Ensure there are no scroll overflow bugs
+- [x] Ensure there are no scroll overflow bugs
-- [ ] Phase 2: Minimum Viable Product

 ## 2: Launch